aramyazdanpanah/repc/README.md

 repc
 ----
-rebar3 erlang project creator(repc) is a template for create project
+rebar3 erlang project creator(repc) is a template for create Erlang project

 how use this template
 ----